costaraphael/cspex/README.md

 A library that brings all the CSP joy to the Elixir land.

+Highly inspired on Clojure's core.async library.

+Suggestions and pull requests are more than welcome.

+## Why would I use CSPEx?

+There are some cases where it is more simple and practical to know only that someone is getting a message, instead of dealing with who should receive a message, like a bunch of workers that reads through a channel and do some work, while a master simply writes to it.

 ## Usage

 * Add the dependency to the mix.exs file: